Pittsburgh vs. Clemson NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Clemson has combined with its opponents to score more than 48 points in two games this season.
+- Clemson and its opponents have combined to score more than 48 points in two games this season.

+- The combined points per game average of the two teams, 68.8, is 20.8 points more than Saturday's over/under.

-- Saturday's total is 20.8 points lower than the two team's combined 68.8 points per game average.
+- This contest's total is 15.5 points more than the 32.5 these two squads combine to allow per game this season.

-- The 32.5 combined points per game that these two squads have allowed this season are 15.5 fewer than the 48 total in this contest.

-- The Panthers and their opponents have scored an average of 56.2 points per game in 2021, 8.2 more than Saturday's total.
+- Panthers games this season feature an average total of 56.2 points, a number 8.2 points higher than Saturday's over/under.

-- The 48-point over/under for this game is 1.6 points below the 49.6 points per game average total in Tigers games this season.
+- The 48-point total for this game is 1.6 points below the 49.6 points per game average total in Tigers games this season.

 Pittsburgh Stats and Trends

-- The Panthers have been favored by 3 points or more six times this season and are 5-1 ATS in those games.
+- The Panthers are 5-1 ATS when favored by 3 points or more this season.

-- Pittsburgh has eclipsed the over/under in 83.3% of its opportunities this year (five times in six games with a set point total).

-- When Pittsburgh puts up more than 12.5 points, it is 5-1 against the spread and 5-1 overall.
+- Pittsburgh is 5-1 against the spread and 5-1 overall this season when the team records more than 12.5 points.

-- In games that Pittsburgh picks up more than 316.5 yards, the team is 5-1 against the spread and 5-1 overall.
+- Pittsburgh is 5-1 against the spread and 5-1 overall when the team picks up more than 316.5 yards.

-- The Panthers have turned the ball over five times this season, three fewer than the Tigers have forced (8).

 - Find the latest spread and moneyline odds for Pittsburgh at SISportsbook.